HiSoftware Security Sheriff® for SharePoint and Office 365

-While thousands of organizations are deploying SharePoint to manage enterprise content, streamline business processes, and deliver “enterprise 2.0” collaboration capabilities, compliance and security concerns − and their associated risks − remain top of mind.
-As the amount of content and user interaction increases, particularly given the enhanced collaborative capabilities of SharePoint, the chance for a SharePoint security breach or a compliance violation increases as well.
-A solution that automatically classifies, applies permissions, tracks, encrypts and prevents the inappropriate storage, access and distribution of sensitive content stored in SharePoint is clearly necessary to overcome this confidence gap.
+While thousands of organizations are deploying SharePoint and Office 365 to manage enterprise content, streamline business processes, and deliver “enterprise 2.0” collaboration capabilities, compliance and security concerns − and their associated risks − remain top of mind.
+As the amount of content and user interaction increases, particularly given the enhanced collaborative capabilities of Microsoft's collaboration platforms, the chance for a SharePoint or Office 365 security breach or compliance violation increases as well.
+A solution that automatically classifies, applies permissions, tracks, encrypts and prevents the inappropriate storage, access and distribution of sensitive content stored in SharePoint and Office 365 is clearly necessary to overcome this confidence gap.

 Securing Sensitive Content with Metadata-driven, Item-level Security

-The award-winning HiSoftware Security Sheriff SP uses metadata-driven, item level security to restrict access to, encrypt, track and prevent the publishing or emailing of content based upon the presence of sensitive and/or non-compliant information, offering content-aware data loss protection (DLP) capabilities for SharePoint 2010 and 2013.
+The award-winning HiSoftware Security Sheriff uses metadata-driven, item level security to restrict access to, encrypt, track and prevent the publishing or emailing of content based upon the presence of sensitive and/or non-compliant information, offering content-aware data loss protection (DLP) capabilities for SharePoint 2010 and 2013, as well as Office 365 and hybrid environment.
 When used in conjunction with Compliance Sheriff SP, it leverages the product’s policy scanning and auto classification features to perform these actions automatically.

 Based upon the business rules associated with its classification, access to a document or content item within SharePoint can be restricted to a specific individual or group, even if a wider audience has access to the site or library where the item physically resides.
 With file level permissions, administrators can reduce the number of sites that get created (site proliferation) just to cope with another set of collaborative users.
 Managing file permissions with Security Sheriff is easy since they are based on the metadata values added at the time of classification.

 Data loss prevention is a critical issue for many organizations.
-In addition to securing a document based on its classification (metadata), Security Sheriff can further secure SharePoint content by encrypting it.
-When Security Sheriff identifies sensitive content, it can encrypt the information immediately.
+In addition to securing a document based on its classification (metadata), Security Sheriff can further secure content by encrypting it.
+When Security Sheriff identifies sensitive content in SharePoint or Office 365, it can encrypt the information immediately.
 This means only properly credentialed users will be able to read the content – whether inside or outside of SharePoint – even if they have SharePoint administrator privileges, making it safe to store confidential documents such as Board discussions and HR documents.
 It also ensures any documents that make it out of SharePoint can only be accessed by the credentialed users.